 It doesn't get much more indulgent than ooey gooey s'mores in brownie form.
 These decadent s'mores brownies have it all - the graham cracker base, the melty, fudgy brownies and the sweet marshmallow layer which has been torched to create that delicious toasted marshmallow flavor of s'mores.

 I've been having fun experimenting with developing fun brownie recipes lately, like my Red Velvet Brownies and my Tiramisu Brownies.
-But one of my most popular recipe mash-ups are my S'mores Cupcakes, so I wanted to try to make a S'mores brownie recipe and suffice it to say they were a resounding success!
-If you're a s'mores lover you're going to want to save this one!
+But one of my most popular recipe mash-ups are my S'mores Cupcakes, so I wanted to try to make a S'mores brownie recipe, and suffice it to say they were a resounding success!
+If you're a s'mores lover, you're going to want to save this one!

 Jump to: